ljiang09/Floatovoltaics/Notes.md

 The mean depth of the lake is 55.5 m (https://www.nps.gov/lake/learn/nature/overview-of-lake-mead.htm#:~:text=Lake%20Mead%20is%20fed%20by,miles%20upstream%20of%20Hoover%20Dam)

-Lake mead is also partially fueled by Las Vegas wash, at 287 cfs (https://www.nps.gov/lake/learn/nature/overview-of-lake-mead.htm#:~:text=Lake%20Mead%20is%20fed%20by,miles%20upstream%20of%20Hoover%20Dam)
+Lake mead is also partially fueled by Las Vegas wash, at 287 cfs (https://www.nps.gov/lake/learn/nature/overview-of-lake-mead.htm#:~:text=Lake%20Mead%20is%20fed%20by,miles%20upstream%20of%20Hoover%20Dam) [note: we didn't include this in the actual code]

 ## Relating evaporation rate to volume:
 https://www.engineeringtoolbox.com/evaporation-water-surface-d_690.html